Aunt Mollys Ground Cherries

 Delicious tropical taste in an attractive paper wrapper.
 Ground cherries are very sweet and taste a bit like pineapples.
 Can be used in preserves, pies or over ice-cream, but here at Veseys we love to eat them raw.
-The fruit from these prolific plants can be stored for 3-4 weeks after harvesting.
-Start indoors like peppers.
+The plants and fruits resemble tomatillos, with each fruit growing inside a papery husk called a calyx.
+But fruits mature to a golden orange colour and drop to the ground when ripe.
+The sweet little fruits will store for up to three months if kept in their husks, but you’ll want to use them faster than that in jams, fruit salads, and sauces.
+Start seed indoors 8 weeks prior to transplanting.
 Matures in 60-65 days after transplanting.
 Seed Count: Approx. 25 seeds/pkg.
 Starter Plants: 6/pkg.

-Starter Plant Minimum Purchase Required: When purchasing Starter Plants you must purchase a minimum of 12 plants, this can be a combination of any 2 pkgs of 6 plants (or 1 collection of 12 plants).
+Starter Plant Info: 6 plants/pkg.
+Minimum Purchase Required: When purchasing Starter Plants you must purchase a minimum of 12 plants, this can be a combination of any 2 pkgs of 6 plants (or 1 collection of 12 plants).
+Shipping info: All Starter Plant orders will be shipped in early-mid May via Canada Post Express Post.
+If we have your email address you will receive a notification once your order has shipped.

 Ground Cherry Seed Planting: Ground cherries are slow to get started so they should be started 8 weeks prior to transplanting.
 Press seeds lightly into soil surface, cover lightly and provide constant moisture and bottom heat.
 Slower than tomatoes to germinate requiring 10-14 days.
 Plants will grow to 24 inches tall and spread 18 inches, so space 24-36 inches apart after all risk of frost has passed.